Senecaville Lake, Ohio, USA

 - Statistics / Weather / Helpful Links

 Looking for Senecaville Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Senecaville Lake, also known as Seneca Lake, is the third largest inland lake in Ohio with 3,550 acres.
 Senecaville Lake is conveniently located in southeastern Ohio, part in Noble County and part in Guernsey County, near the intersection of Interstates 70 and 77.
 The City of Cambridge is nearby, which is the birthplace of astronaut and Senator John Glenn.